 The results for the water supply and wastewater discharge metrics in the ACF Basin are summarized in Table 3-3.
 The results for the Tallapoosa River Basin follow the discussion of the ACF Basin results.
-At the end of Section 3.3.1 is a discussion of the results in the ACF relative to concerns of the Council.
+A discussion of the results in the ACF relative to the Council's concerns is included at the end of Section 3.3.1.